-Sector F Ţ v Θ 0 Ð Rationale Munis- Short-Term Rising short-term rates have made yields more attractive over past few months, and valuations relative to Treasuries have also improved.
-Bonds Munis- Intermediate-Term Valuations have richened over the past month, but we still believe yield is attractive relative to interest rate risk.
-Tax-Free Bonds Munis- Long-Term • Long-term yields are more attractive than short-term yields, though longer duration may be a headwind if rates rise.
-Munis- High-Yield Valuations are on the expensive side of recent history, though additional yield remains a factor.
+Sector F • v Θ 0 Ð Rationale Munis- Short-Term • • Valuations relative to Treasuries have become more expensive.
+Bonds Munis- Intermediate-Term Valuations relative to Treasuries remain on the expensive side, but we still believe yield is attractive relative to interest rate risk.
+Tax-Free Bonds Munis- Long-Term • • Long-term yields are more attractive than short-term yields, though higher duration may be a headwind if rates continue to rise.
+Munis- High-Yield • Valuations are on the expensive side of recent history, though additional yield remains a factor.
 Long duration may be a headwind if rates continue to rise.